 On May 26th, 2008, the Brazilian Designated Authority published Resolution #86 defining the Brazilian Interconnected Grid as a single system covering all five geographical regions of the country (North, Northeast, South, Southeast and Midwest).

 The figure below is a representation of the project boundary.

-Figure 2: Project boundary
+Figure 2 - Illustrative diagram of the Project boundary

 The greenhouse gases and emission sources included in or excluded from the project boundary are shown in the table below.